Updated: August 7th, 2022

 Managing change has never been easy for any organization.
 Big and small organizations will always be susceptible to barriers to organizational change.
 However, senior leaders and managers must explain and initiate discussions to ensure full participation by their workforce.
 With the right approach and strategies, productive organizations can bring out the best in their employees.

 The Four Box Model is a matrix diagram developed in the 1950s by President Eisenhower.
 Back then, it was an effective time-management tool.
 But today, it has a wide array of applications, including helping to support the organizational change management process.

-Visual diagrams are a crucial communications tool in organizations, whether in a government institution or a private company.
+Visual diagrams are a crucial communication tool in any organization, whether it is a government institution or a private company.
 The Four Box Model lets communicators show the advantages and disadvantages of both the status quo and the desired future state.
-It is meant to encourage understanding and dialogue as an organization moves forward with a change initiative.
+They encourage understanding and dialogue as an organization moves forward with a change initiative.

-Filling in these boxes with details for each step of change brings greater understanding for those at all levels of the organization, as senior leaders will also discover factors that they were not fully aware of when they listen to others’ concerns.
+Filling in these boxes with details for each step of change brings greater understanding for people at all levels of the organization.
+This simple yet effective exercise also helps senior leaders focus on specific factors and listen to concerns they were unaware of.

 Using a four-step methodology to build support can help smooth the transitions necessary for corporate growth and create better communications during times of change.

-The topic of this article is inspired by the curriculum for the SEEC program Masters Certificate in Municipal Leadership (Starts April 27).
-Divided into three individual five-day modules spanning a total of 15 days, the goal of the Masters Certificate in Municipal Leadership is to equip municipal managers to effectively lead their municipality into the future.
+Our Masters Certificate in Municipal Leadership program inspired by the Four Box Model is divided into three individual five-day modules spanning a total of 15 days.
+The goal of the program is to equip municipal managers to effectively lead their municipality into the future.